 A New Purpose

 That’s not to say it has all been plain sailing.
 We have had to close restaurants that just didn’t work.
 We’ve had to let great people go who didn’t meet our high standards.
-You are constantly managing with success and failure.
+You are constantly dealing with success and failure.

 This last year has been our toughest.
 The Covid-19 pandemic meant we had to innovate and adapt.
 We went online to offer food delivery, cooking classes and wine tastings.
-Then Brexit happened in the middle which complicated importing products and saw staff return to Spain.
-It will take a few years to recover financially, but it looks like we have made it through whereas many other restaurants have not.
+Then Brexit happened in the middle which complicated importing products and saw staff return home to Spain.
+It will take a few years to recover financially, but it looks like we have made it through whereas, unfortunately, many other restaurants have not.

 Advice for other players

 To any players thinking of investing in a business, my first advice would be to know the area you’re getting involved in.
-I was a customer of Spanish restaurants so had a fundamental understanding of what people wanted and what worked.
+I was a frequent customer of Spanish restaurants so had a fundamental understanding of what people wanted and what worked.
 Plus I was passionate about this area.

 Secondly, I would strongly recommend you partner with professionals who have a track record of success.
 I learnt how to deal with different situations by watching what they did.
 They knew how to invest the money wisely and what to look out for.
 It would have been completely different alone.